ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **Data Strategy:** A plan that outlines how an organization will collect, manage, and use data to achieve its goals.

+**Data Understanding:** A stage where data scientists discuss various ways to manage data effectively, including automating certain processes in the database.

 **Data Visualization:** A visual way, such as a graph, of representing data in a readily understandable way.
 Makes it easier to see trends in the data.

 **Data Warehouse:** A central repository that consolidates data from various sources through the Extract, Transform, and Load (ETL) process, making it accessible for analytics and business intelligence.

 **Data-Driven Insights:** Insights derived from analyzing and interpreting data to inform decision-making.

+**DBAs (Database Administrators):** The professionals who are responsible for managing and extracting data from databases.

 **Decision Tree:** A supervised machine learning algorithm that uses a tree-like structure of decisions and their possible consequences to make predictions or classify instances.